IanMadd/academic/content/portfolio/refind.md

 ## Move the rEFInd files {#manualMoveRefindFiles}

+Now move the files from the unzipped rEFInd folder to the ESP folder.

-First, create a directory for the rEFInd files:
+Create an empty folder in the ESP folder for the rEFInd files:
 ```
 sudo mkdir -p /Volumes/esp/efi/refind
 ```